mgetka/mgetka.dev/content/bio/index.md

 In the meantime, I have graduated in the field of industrial automation and robotics.
 Besides of having fun with the industrial robots, this gave me a solid foundations in the fields of mathematics, statistics, optimization, control theory, electronics design and embedded systems programming.
 In the past, this skill set allowed me to actively take part in a number of projects in the fields of space industries and computer networks on an engineering and scientific positions.

 Privately, I'm a proud father of a brilliant little girl.
 I enjoy winter sports and assembling of _LEGO Technic_ sets.
-I also see myself as new technologies enthusiast and Linux fanboy --- and while writing this I cry inside a little, since those words are written on a Mac.
+I also see myself as new technologies enthusiast and Linux fanboy.